Best Service Virtualization Tools

 5. Licensing and cost.
 Open-source tools cost nothing to license and carry no procurement loop.
 Commercial tools split into per-seat, per-instance concurrent-floating, and subscription or quote-based models.
 Which model you are on changes the bill once you run a fleet of CI agents or run locally across 100s of developer laptops.
 Simulators in a microservices world start and stop with every build; a licence that assumes long-lived, named installations does not fit.
 The reframe that saves money is to count the instances you run in parallel, not the people who use them.
 Ten build agents that peak at three or four simultaneous runs need three or four concurrent licences, not ten seats.

 6. As-code and governance.
 The last factor decides whether the tool fits how you already work, your processes.
 Can your virtual services live in version control and run in CI like any other artefact, reviewed in a pull request and rebuilt from source?
-The older enterprise tools assume a Centre of Excellence, a central admin team that becomes the bottleneck.
-A tool each squad can drive without raising a ticket avoids the bottleneck.
+Several enterprise tools assume a Centre of Excellence, a central admin team that owns the instances.
+A tool each squad can drive without raising a ticket suits teams that prefer to avoid that queue.

 Your action: Score the six factors against your team's context and the shortlist usually collapses to two or three.